 “Eric and Joe are possessed by the spirits of Howlin Wolf, Sonny Terry, Robert Johnson, Johnny Woods, Sonny Boy Williamson, Gwen Foster and transported listeners back to the 1920’s Delta..
 We love Eric and Joe.
 Please send them back. —–Mickey Raphael, harmonica player for Willie Nelson

-Joe Filisko and Eric Noden’s latest recording, “On the Move” which follows “Missed Train Blues” and “I.C.
-Special” features 12 knockout original tunes that demonstrate how they are using their mastery of classic styles to create an exhilarating, new approach to the blues.
+Joe Filisko and Eric Noden’s latest recording, “Destination Unknown” which follows “On the Move” ,”Missed Train Blues” and “I.C.
+Special” features 13 knockout original tunes that demonstrate how they are using their mastery of classic styles to create an exhilarating, new approach to the blues.
 The recordings of Filisko and Noden document their joint journey from total immersion in the richest and most complex classic blues stylings to vibrant, original, 21st-century music that moves the blues forward.
 Each performer brings unique qualities to the duo.